Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/hpc_variant/README.md

 ### Do the demo

 1. Open the Ankaios Dashboard at `http://localhost:5001` and go to the Workloads tab.
 2. Open the `update_trigger` WebUI at `http://localhost:5500` and click the Trigger Update button.
-You should see a successfull toast message at the bottom.
+You should see a successfull toast message at the bottom after a while (the first start is slow because the `symphony` container image must be downloaded first times, open a new terminal and check the state of the new workloads with `ank get workloads --watch`).
 3. The `update_trigger` workload sets the empty agent name of the `symphony` workload (Symphony Target Provider) to the running Ankaios Agent named `agent_A` via the Ankaios Python SDK.
 This instructs Ankaios to schedule and start the `symphony` workload.
 4. The `symphony` workload connects to the Symphony cloud management plane via MQTT and is ready to receive updates.
 5. You can see in the Ankaios Dashboard, that the `symphony` workload is running.